Peter Grant Preservation Fund for Colorado: Guidelines & Eligibility

 In 2004, the National Trust received a gift from the Gates Family Foundation in recognition of William W. “Peter” Grant’s outstanding service as a trustee of the Foundation from 1978 to 2003 and to honor his lifelong devotion to historic preservation in Colorado.
 Additional gifts from individuals and businesses created the Peter Grant Preservation Fund for Colorado.
 Grants from this fund will help preserve and enhance historic places in Colorado for future generations.

 Grants made from the Peter Grant Preservation Fund for Colorado will normally range from $1,000 to $10,000.
 It is anticipated that the total amount of grants from the endowment will be $30,000 each year.
 The endowment will be managed by the National Trust for Historic Preservation.

-The following guidelines are for the June 2020 round of funding and have been modified to better assist organizations during the current economic climate.
+The following guidelines are for our 2020 funding and have been modified to better assist organizations during the current economic climate.

 Only Organizational Level Forum members or Main Street America members of the National Trust are eligible to receive funding from the National Trust Preservation Fund.
 Organizations do not need to have an active Forum membership to apply for a grant, but selected grantees will be required to become members prior to the release of funds.
 Learn more about joining Preservation Leadership Forum

 Public agencies, 501(c) (3), and other nonprofit organizations are eligible.
 Applicants that have received previous National Trust financial assistance are eligible provided that all grant requirements are current.